jfremond/snow-crash/level05/resources/walkthrough.md

 17. __Observation__ (Guest): the previous command reveals that the `test.sh` script has been removed, by printing the following message on stdout:
 	`File has been removed`
-	highly suggesting that the `usr/sbin/openarenaserver` script has been run, and that the cron job described in the mail is effectively running.
+	highly suggesting that the `openarenaserver` script has been run, and that the cron job described in the mail is effectively running.

 18. __Action__ (Guest): create a new shell script named `save_token_to_file.sh`